All cardboard boxes are 100% recyclable, no matter what their condition. However, some specific rules and preparation are required for recycling.

 The resulting substance is blended with new pulp to help it solidify and become firm.
 It then gets filtered to remove any foreign materials or impurities and gets cleaned thoroughly to prepare for the final processing.

-Cardboard is 100% board.
-It usually gets mixed with foreign materials like tape, staples or plastic packaging.
+The cardboard is 100% board.
+It usually gets mixed with foreign materials like tape, staples, or plastic packaging.
 That’s why it is important to filter it.

 After Filtering the Pulp

-It is ready to be stored and can be used to make new cardboard.
+It is ready to be stored and used to make new cardboard.
 The cleaned pulp is blended with new production materials and put to dry.

-A range of techniques is used to dry cardboard, including vacuum rollers, vibrating conveyor belts, and steam heating.
-This process results in the production of huge reels of brown paper that weigh several tonnes.
+Various techniques are used to dry cardboard, including vacuum rollers, vibrating conveyor belts, and steam heating.
+This process results in the production of vast brown paper reels weighing several tonnes.
 It can then be cut to size and used to create cardboard boxes.